Azure/iot-edge-v1/doc/getting_started.md

 ![](./media/messages_1.png)

+###Message routing and filtering

-Today we have 2 ways of filtering the message.
+Today we have 2 ways of directing the message to the correct modules.
 First is by passing a set of links to the broker, so the broker knows the source and sink for each module.
-The Second is by the module filtering its properties.
+Second is by the module filtering its properties.
 A module should only act upon a message if the message is intended for it.
-This message filtering is what effectively creates a message pipeline.
+The links and this message filtering is what effectively creates a message pipeline.

 This is enough background to actually start discussing the Hello World sample.